Martin Ferguson (politician): Uranium debate

 Ferguson is a supporter of uranium mining in Australia and in 2005, Ferguson addressed an Australian Uranium Conference and said "We as a community have to be part of the ever-complex question of how we clean up the world's climate.
-And part of that debate is going to be nuclear power".
+And part of that debate is going to be nuclear power."

 The anti-nuclear movement in Australia is stronger than in other developed countries.
 Friends of the Earth have strongly opposed Ferguson's advocacy for expanding the export of uranium beyond the existing three-mine policy which Ferguson sought to overturn at the ALP's national conference in April 2007.
 The lobby group Northern Anti Nuclear Alliance has distributed 60,000 leaflets critical of his policy in his electorate of Batman.
 He also supported – in scientific terms – the proposal of former Prime Minister Bob Hawke for Australia to become the world's storage facility for nuclear waste although he said that it was politically not possible.

 He told ABC Radio that it was wrong to ban uranium exports to the People's Republic of China: "The Labor Party adopts the view that we're open for investment.
 It's about economic growth and jobs in Australia.
 Is China to be treated any different to South Korea, Japan, France, United States?
 I don't think so.
-We don't have one rule for China in terms of overseas investment and economic growth and jobs and another rule for Japan".
+We don't have one rule for China in terms of overseas investment and economic growth and jobs and another rule for Japan."

-Coal Seam Gas
+Coal seam gas

 In the lead up to the 2015 NSW state election, Ferguson criticised NSW Labor leader Luke Foley over his proposal to ban coal seam gas extraction.

 A range of Labor figures doubled down on efforts to oust Ferguson from the party.

 Privatisation

 In 2015, Ferguson come out in support for the Liberal government plan to sell 49% of the government's electricity distributors.
-Ferguson even went further, saying he was "ashamed of the Party" and accusing Foley and the unions of "deliberately misleading the public, creating unnecessary fear and trying to scare people."
+Ferguson even went further, saying he was "ashamed of the Party" and accusing Foley and the unions of "deliberately misleading the public, creating unnecessary fear and trying to scare people".

 Career after politics

 Since leaving parliament in 2013, Ferguson has continued to advocate for Australia's tourism, energy and resources sector.
 As of 2019, Ferguson was the chairman of the Clare Valley Wine & Grape Association, the chairman of the advisory board of APPEA and has commercial interests in the sector as a non-executive director of Seven Group Holdings and BG Group.
-Since June 2015, Ferguson has also been Chair of Tourism Accommodation Australia (TAA).
+Since June 2015, Ferguson has also been Chair of Tourism Accommodation Australia.

 In March 2020, Ferguson was appointed as a part-time Expert Panel member on the Fair Work Commission for the following five years.

-On 19 May 2014, the Australian Labor Party's WA Executive endorsed a motion to expel Martin Ferguson from the Party.
+On 19 May 2014, the Australian Labor Party's WA Executive endorsed a motion to expel him from the party.
 However he has refused to resign and continues to be a member.